Athens railway station: Facilities

 The station comprises a large, two-floor building in central Athens.
 Three platforms and four tracks are currently in use.
 The second phase of upgrades is underway, including the construction of new tracks and platforms, a central underpass connecting all platforms and the metro station, additional pedestrian underpasses and overpasses, building restoration works and an overhaul of road traffic surrounding the station.
 In the meantime, trains will continue to use the platforms and tracks built during the previous upgrade, located where the goods yard of the old Peloponnese Station once stood.

 Services

-Current services

 Various Hellenic Train services call at the mainline station, including the InterCity and InterCity Express (ETR) service towards Larissa and Thessaloniki, and the Athens Suburban Railway towards the rest of Attica and the northern coast of the Peloponnese.

+Suburban rail services

+The station is served the following lines of the Athens Proastiakos or suburban railway: